sj-choi/coursera_JHU-getting_cleaning_data/README.md

 >
 >
 > ### Step 5.
-> - The average of each variable for each activity and each subject.'aggregate' function ({stats} package).
+> - The average of each variable for each activity and each subject was calculated using 'aggregate' function ({stats} package).
 > - Save the result in a single text file.